ufal/npfl114/exam/questions.md

 - **Network Convergence**
   Describe factors influencing network convergence, namely:
-  - Parameter initialization strategies (explain also why batch normalization helps with this issue).
+  - Parameter initialization strategies (explain also why batch normalization helps with the initialization range).
-  - Problems with saturating non-linearities (and again, why batch normalization helps; you can also discuss why NLL helps with saturating non-linearities on the output layer).
+  - Problems with saturating non-linearities (and again, why batch normalization helps; also discuss why NLL (compared to MSE) helps with saturating non-linearities on the output layer).
   - Gradient clipping (and the difference between clipping individual gradient elements or the gradient as a whole).